Ang Ah Tee: Education

-Ang attended afternoon art class in addition to his formal classes.
+Ang Ah Tee was born in Singapore on 11 November 1943.
+Ang attended afternoon art class in addition to his formal classes, holding a curiosity about art.
 He studied at the Nanyang Academy of Fine Arts from 1960 to 1962.
 His teachers at the academy included artists Georgette Chen and Cheong Soo Pieng, who were both pioneers of the Nanyang Style.

 Career

-After graduating, he was employed at the Port Authority of Singapore as a clerk.
-In his spare time, he would paint in watercolour and oil.
-In 1974, he won the Open Art Competition.
+After graduating, he was employed at the Port Authority of Singapore as a clerk, painting in his spare time, using watercolour and oil.
+In 1974, he won the Open Art Competition organised by the Port Authority of Singapore.
 He participated in a group exhibition in the Singapore Chinese Chamber of Commerce and Industry in the same year.
-By 1976, he had painted several prominent landmarks in Singapore.
-In 1976, he went on a trip to various countries across Asia which would later serve as inspiration for his art.
-In 1977, he left his job, thereby allowing him to devote more time to painting.
-In his initial years as an artist, he was supported by Della Butcher.
+In 1976, he went on a trip to various places across Asia, such as Bali and Malacca, to obtain inspiration for his art.
+In 1977, he left his job to become a full-time artist.
+In his initial years as an artist, he was supported by Della Butcher, who held art galleries.

 In 1978, Ang transitioned from using oil and watercolour to using acrylic for his artwork.
-In the same year, he won the National Day Art Award.
-He held his first solo exhibition in the Mandarin Hotel in the following year.
-In 1981, he went on a trip where he visited various countries across Europe and painted the prominent landmarks there.
-Besides touring Europe, he also visited Egypt, Nepal, Kashmir, China and Australia.
+He held his first solo exhibition in the Mandarin Hotel in 1980.
+In 1981, he went on a trip where he visited various places in the world, such as London, Egypt and China, painting various landmarks.
 In 2001, he won the first prize at the Dr Tan Tsze Chor Art Awards Competition.
-In 2009, he received the Cultural Medallion for his contributions to visual arts in Singapore.
+In 2009, he was nationally recognised, receiving the Cultural Medallion for his contributions to visual arts in Singapore.